-Financing of operations: The key priorities of the Group are the management of the 'Assets and Liabilities' maturity profile, ensuring adequate financing capacity in accordance with its strategic investment plans and liquidity risk management for its operational needs.
-As a result and in line with its medium term strategic plans and commercial requirements, the Group maintains a mix of long term, medium term and short term credit facilities by taking into consideration banks' and debt capital markets' credit capacity.
-Approximately 70% of total debt comprises medium to long term committed credit lines while the remaining debt consists predominantly of short term credit facilities.
+Financing of operations: The key priorities of the Group are the management of the 'Assets and Liabilities' maturity profile, funding in accordance with its strategic investment plan and the liquidity risk management for its operational needs.
+As a result of these key priority initiatives and in line with its medium term financing plan, the Group has maintained a mix of committed long term credit facilities and uncommitted short term credit facilities by taking into consideration bank and debt capital markets' credit capacity as well as cash flow planning and commercial requirements.
+As of 31 December 2020, approximately 86% of total debt (about 70% as of 31 December 2019), is financed by long-term committed credit lines while the remaining debt is being financed by short term credit facilities (bilateral lines).